ellisztamas/faps/docs/tutorials/04_sibship_clustering.rst

 The default number of Monte Carlo draws is 1000, which seems to work in most cases.
-I have dropped it to 100 in cases where I wanted to call ``sibship_clustering`` many times, such as in an MCMC loop, when finding every possible candidate wasn't a priority.
+I have dropped it to 100 in cases where I wanted to call ``sibship_clustering`` many times, such as in an MCMC loop, when finding every possible candidate wasn’t a priority.
 You could also use more draws if you really wanted to be sure you had completely sampled the space of compatible candidate fathers.
 Speeds are unlikely to increase linearly with number of draws: